Calle Ocho Music Festival

 - Cash: Be sure to bring cash with you.
 There are a ton of vendors out selling food, drinks and novelties.

+I vlogged while I was at the Calle Ocho Muscle Festival for my YouTube channel.
 If you want to experience Calle Ocho for yourself then click the video below.

 For more outdoor concerts and festivals see these other posts;